thchoudhury/ApiTestingUsingJmeter/UsingPostman/Readme.md

 * Newman-html-reporter using **npm i -g newman-reporter-html**

 # Run Test using CLI
-* in terminal, run the below command
+* In terminal, run the below command
 	__newman run tests/my_test.json -r html --reporter-html-export reports/test_result.html__

 	 where  --reporter-html-export <path> denotes path where the output HTML file will be written to disk.